cloud-gov/cg-site/_kbarticles/2024-12-06-migrating-opensearch.md

 * Definitions of saved searches and visualizations are now isolated by OpenSearch tenants that correspond to Cloud.gov organizations.
   * You no longer need to worry about choosing a globally unique name.
   * If you share the same saved object across multiple orgs, you will need to import it into each of your orgs.
 * Better handling of large log messages.
 Both Kibana/ELK and OpenSearch have a 32kb limit on message size.
-The older system dropped such messages from Kibana (although they were still retained in cold storage), the newer system keeps the first 32kb and discards the rest
+The older system dropped such messages from Kibana (although they were still retained in cold storage), the newer system, for JSON messages, keeps the first 32kb and discards the rest
   * Truncated messages are tagged with `_messagetrimmed`.
   * Extremely large log messages (over 1Mb) are trimmed and tagged `_logtrimmed` -- such message are probably indicative of a coding error in your application.
   * You can search for such messages with a filter of `@logs is one of "_messagetrimmed", "_logtrimmed"`, as shown here